lunes-platform/lunespy/README.md

     <img alt="Telegram" src="https://badgen.net/badge/icon/Lunes%20Platform?icon=telegram&label=Telegram&color=blue"/>
   </a>

-- Library for communication with nodes in mainnet or testnet of the lunes-blockchain network Allows the automation of **sending assets**, **issue end reissue tokens**, **lease** and **create new wallet**.

-## How to use LunesPy?

-  Tutorial for all our features is [here](https://github.com/lunes-platform/lunespy/blob/main/docs/TUTORIAL.md)

 ## Changelog

 The changelog process for this project is described [here](CHANGELOG.md).

 ## Documentation

-The [Lunespy](https://github.com/lunes-platform/lunespy) documentations is hosted at [Telescope](https://blockchain.lunes.io/telescope/)
+The `lunespy` documentations is hosted at [Telescope](https://blockchain.lunes.io/telescope/)

 ## Contributing

-[Lunespy](https://github.com/lunes-platform/lunespy) is still under development.
+`lunespy` is still under development.
 Contributions are always welcome!
 Please follow the [Developers Guide](CONTRIBUTING.md) if you want to help.

 ## Contributors